 For some people with dementia, you might notice that swallowing different types of food and fluids have become difficult.
 This is known as dysphagia.
 Dysphagia is the medical term for swallowing difficulties.
-The speech and language therapist or the doctor might have advised changing the type and texture of foods and liquids to make them easier to chew and safe to swallow.

-For more information about this please speak with the speech and language therapist.
+Swallowing difficulties are likely to change throughout different stages of dementia and therefore Speech & Language Therapy (SLT) reviews will be required to ensure that the guidelines provided are appropriate at that time to maintain safety and quality of life when eating and drinking.
+For more information about this please speak with the speech and language therapist and consider discussing support with positioning, diet modification, consistency of food, taste, temperature, and change in eating behaviour or approach to eating, the environment and saliva management with the SLT.